Life of the Yarra

 Tips for tuning in

-- We recommend you start your audio tour at the Punt Road landing and finish at the MacRobertson Bridge.
+- Start your tour at the Punt Road landing and finish at the MacRobertson Bridge.

 - Start your tour by listening to the introduction track and look out for the Yarra Audio Tour pavement marking at each station.